exec-helper/package/README.md

 ### Supported operating systems
 The following operating systems are currently automatically detected when building:
 - Arch linux
-- Debian
+- Debian (testing)
-- Ubuntu
+- Ubuntu (Bionic and roling)

 ### Containers
 Containers with exec-helper pre-installed can be found for the following container technologies:
 - Docker: On [Docker Hub](https://hub.docker.com/r/bverhagen/exec-helper-package/). _note:_ Different operating systems use different tags, so make sure to check these out in order to verify whether your system is currently supported.

-## Building a package
+## Building a source package
-Building a package can be done using:
+Use:
     make
 or
+    make prepare

+## Building a binary, installable package
+Use:
     make build
+    make install PREFIX=<installation prefix>

+where the installation prefix is the root of the path where you want to install the binary package.
+By default this is in a _package_ subdirectory in the root of this repository.

-Build dependencies can be found in the expected files of your package manager.
+Build dependencies can be found in the expected files of your package manager or resolved by your package manager.

 ## Dev repository
 The development repository can be found at [https://gitlab.com/bverhagen/exec-helper-package].